Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Deficiency Trap That Most Homeowners Do Not See Coming

 Lenders are not required to waive deficiencies.
 They will not volunteer to do it.
 And they will not put it in the agreement unless someone specifically negotiates for it.
-Most homeowners who handle pre-foreclosure sales without professional representation never obtain the waiver — and discover the deficiency claim months or years after they thought the problem was resolved.
+Most homeowners who handle pre-foreclosure sales without expert representation never obtain the waiver — and discover the deficiency claim months or years after they thought the problem was resolved.

 A sale without a deficiency waiver is not a clean exit